tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 10. Provide the necessary data for creating a new compute instance to run on your notebooks.

-    a.
-Compute name: `mlops-compute-<insert unique identifier>`.
+    - Compute name: `mlops-compute-<insert unique identifier>`.
 When you create a VM, provide a name.
 The name must be between 2 to 16 characters.
 Valid characters are letters, digits, and the – character.
 The compute name must not end with '-' or contain '-' followed by numbers. '-' needs to be followed by at least one letter.
 Finally, the compute name must also be unique across the entire Azure region.

-    b.
-Virtual machine type: CPU (Central Processing Unit)
+    - Virtual machine type: CPU (Central Processing Unit)

-    c.
-Virtual machine size: **Standard_D3_v2**.
+    - Virtual machine size: **Standard_D3_v2**.

-    d.
-Then select **Create**.
+    - Then select **Create**.
 It can take approximately 5 minutes to set up your VM.

     ![The New Compute Instance form is displayed populated with the preceding values.](media/notebook-04.png 'Configure the new compute instance')